Contemporary Art

 Chris Torres, Nyan Cat, 2011.
 Nyan Cat.

-Another recent transaction that gained a lot of interest from the public – Jack Dorsey, CEO of Twitter sold his first tweet as an NFT for 1,630.58 ETH which at the time of the sale was equivalent to 2.9 million USD.
+Another transaction that gained a lot of interest from the public – Jack Dorsey, CEO of Twitter sold his first tweet as an NFT for 1,630.58 ETH which at the time of the sale was equivalent to 2.9 million USD.
 The tweet which said “just setting up my twttr” was published on 21st March 2006.
-It was listed for a sale on March 6th this year and by March 9th reached the highest offer from Sina Estavi, CEO of Bridge Oracle who finally won the auction.
+It was listed for sale on March 6th this year and by March 9th reached the highest offer from Sina Estavi, CEO of Bridge Oracle who finally won the auction.

 Jack Dorsey, Twitter account, 2006, https://twitter.com/jack/status/20.